 How to Choose Rain Garden Plants

-Your Home Depot Garden Center associate can help you choose the best rain garden plants for your yard.
-Try a mix of wildflowers, perennials, ornamental grasses, natives and other plants recommended for your USDA growing zone.
+In your new garden, try a mix of wildflowers, perennials, ornamental grasses, natives and other plants recommended for your USDA growing zone.
 They should be able to tolerate both wet conditions when rainwater fills the garden and dry conditions when rain is scarce.

 Not sure what gardening zone you're in?
 Use this guide to Find Your USDA Plant Hardiness Zone.